prettier/prettier-vscode/README.md

 `eslint`, `tslint`, and all peer dependencies required by your specific configuration must be installed locally.
 Global installations will not be recognized.

+### Prettier Plugins

+Prettier plugins are supported when using a local Prettier installation.
+Just install the plugin you need locally to your project, restart vscode and you are good to go.

 ## Settings

 ### Prettier's Settings